pic

 One such alternative is to create tasks that encompass multiple iterations, rather than just one iteration per task.
 The techniques to do this, which will be explored in following sections, offers more granular control, but at the expense of adding substantial complexity to the code.

-In light of this, Julia provides the @threads macro from the package Threads, with the goal of reducing the overhead of task creation while keeping the parallelization simple.
-This is achieved by dividing the set of iterations evenly among threads, thereby restricting the creation of tasks to the number of threads available.
+In light of this complexity, Julia provides the @threads macro from the package Threads.
+The goal is to reduce the overhead of task creation, while keeping the parallelization simple.
+Specifically, @threads divides the set of iterations evenly among threads, thereby restricting the creation of tasks to the number of threads available.

-The following example demonstrates the implementation of @threads, highlighting its difference from the approach using @spawn.
-The scenario considered is based on 4 iterations and 2 worker threads, where we also display the thread on which each iteration is executed.
-This is achieved by the threadid() function, which identifies the ID of the thread computing the operation.
+The following example demonstrates the implementation of @threads, highlighting its difference from the approach with @spawn.
+The scenario considered is based on 4 iterations and 2 worker threads.
+We also display the thread on which each iteration is executed by using the threadid() function, which identifies the thread's ID that's computing the operation.

 for i in 1:4